Market Opportunity and Investment Approach

 Critical Industries

-The Firm will seek to invest in lower middle market firms that are operating in industries identified by the federal government as critical to national defense, health, and economic security.
+The Firm seeks to invest in lower middle market firms that are operating in industries identified by the federal government as critical to national defense, health, and economic security.
 These include:

 - Defense Industrial Base